-Services that are covered for you What you must pay when you get these services Covered services include: Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment Certain telehealth services, including: primary care physician, physician specialist services, individual Mental Health/Psychiatric and other healthcare services.
-You have the option of getting these services through an in-person visit or by telehealth.
-If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
-Telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location Telehealth services for diagnosis, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: You have an in-person visit within 6 months prior to your first telehealth services You have an in-person visit every 12 months while receiving these telehealth services You pay \$0 copay for each primary care physician (PCP) visit for Medicare-covered services.
-You pay \$30 copay for each physician specialist visit for Medicare-covered telehealth services are covered at the same PCP / Specialist copay as an in- person visit for your plan.
+- Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment - Certain telehealth services, including: primary care physician, physician specialist services, individual Mental Health/Psychiatric and other healthcare services. - You have the option of getting these services through an in-person visit or by telehealth.
+If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth. - Telehealth visit must have both an audio and video component occurring at the same time. - Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare - Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location - Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location - Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: - You have an in-person visit within 6 months prior to your first telehealth visit - You have an in-person visit every 12 months while receiving these telehealth services

+You pay \$0 copay for each primary care physician (PCP) visit for Medicare-covered services.

+You pay \$35 copay for each physician specialist visit for Medicare-covered services.

+Medicare-covered telehealth services are covered at the same PCP / Specialist copay as an inperson visit for your plan.

 Prior Authorization rules may apply for services.
 Contact the plan for details.

 You pay \$0 copay for each Virtual Doctor visit.
 You pay \$35 copay for each Behavioral Health visit.